equivalent/scrapbook2/archive/blogs/2017-04-github-credentials-in-bundler.md

 # ...
 ```

-Now this is not necessary bad approach as long as you **don't commit your Gemfile like this** to source control.
+Now this is not necessary bad approach as long as you **don't commit your Gemfile like this** to source control (git).

 You can pass build argument to docker build In Dockerfile, then  you can pass env variable to Gemfile when you run `bundle install`.